 85 percent of small businesses say word-of-mouth referrals are the number one way that new prospects find out about their businesses.
-A 2014 eMarketer report found that the most successful marketing tool for small businesses (by far) was friend referrals (52.2 percent).
-It’s clear that you have to have a referral process in place to keep your business growing.
+Influitive, an advocate marketing firm, found that referrals have a higher conversion, close faster, and have a higher lifetime value.
+Evidence like this makes it clear that a referral process will keep your business growing.

 Building a referral process sounds simple in theory, but there are three things standing in the way for most businesses.

 - Personality: It takes a lot of self-motivation and confidence to ask someone who just did business with you to fork over the information of their friends and family.

 - Tact: This is more of an active/trial-and-error to refine your approach and process.